Skip to content

 passkeys

-WebAuthn credentials. credential_id is base64url-encoded.
-The counter field is updated on every successful authentication for clone detection.
+WebAuthn credentials. credential_id is base64url-encoded. counter is updated on every successful authentication for clone detection.

 oauth_apps